THE POLAR BEAR From Nanook of the North to Knut the Baby Polar Bear

 Of Polar Bears.
 As the Water Rises, Their Prospects Fall.

-It’s only been three and a half centuries since Civilized Humans blundered their way into the high Arctic, and in just those few years have brought mass destruction not only to the polar bears themselves, but to the very world they live in (for the very same reasons, the beloved Penguins of Antarctica are also facing brutal extinction).
+It’s only been three and a half centuries since Civilized Humans blundered their way into the high Arctic.
+Those few years have brought mass destruction not only to the polar bears themselves, but to the very world they live in.
+(For the very same reasons, the beloved Penguins of Antarctica are also facing brutal extinction).

 From the early portrayals of savage Nanook (the native Inuit word for “Sea Bear”) to the latest protests by animal rights activists over the treatment of orphan polar bear cub Knut in the Berlin Zoo, our concepts of the giant white bear of the Arctic have changed.